samhiq/SamhiqMailerPro/README.md

 ## ✨ Features

 ✅ Modern and easy-to-use interface
-✅ Send emails via Gmail, Yahoo, Outlook or custom SMTP
+✅ Send emails via your Gmail, Yahoo, Outlook or custom SMTP
 ✅ Automatically prompts email credentials on first use
 ✅ Personalize messages using `{name}` in your content
 ✅ Import recipient list directly from Excel (.xlsx)